santydesignscr/person-manager/README.md

   - Copy each entry of data

 ## Requirements
-Your server need to met minimal requirements to run Persons Manager App:
+Your computer need to met minimal requirements to run Persons Manager App:
 - Python 3.7 or above.

 ## Installation